Moutohora Branch

 The branch had four names during its lifetime.
 Initially, it was authorised as a Gisborne to Rotorua line and labelled as such in the Public Works Statement until 1910.
 From then, while isolated from the rest of the NZR system, it was known as the Gisborne section (later the Palmerston North–Gisborne Line) of the NZR.
-Once Gisborne was linked to the rest of the NZR network in 1942 the line became the Motuhora Branch, to be renamed the Moutohora Branch in 1952, when the New Zealand Geographic Board decided on this spelling for the line's terminal locality.
+Once Gisborne was linked to the rest of the NZR network in 1942 the line became the Motohora Branch, to be renamed the Moutohora Branch on 16 November 1950, when the New Zealand Geographic Board decided on this spelling for the line's terminal locality.

 Construction

 The first report on proposals to link Gisborne and the rest of Poverty Bay to the outside world by rail was made in 1886, but nothing eventuated at that time.
 In April 1897 the East Coast Railway League was established to press for the development of rail connections, and in 1899 the Government announced that Gisborne was to be connected to Auckland by a line of rail.
 Work on the line started in early 1900.
 On 14 January the then Minister for Railways, the Joseph Ward, turned the first sod.
 The first 20 km of the line ran across coastal plains with few obstacles, and the line was opened to Kaitaratahi on 10 November 1902.
 A Gisborne-Rotorua line from Makaraka to Mōtū of about 37 mi was authorised by the Railways Authorisation Act, 1904.
 An eventual connection to the Rotorua Branch disappeared after a 1911 survey to connect the "Gisborne Section" with the East Coast Main Trunk.

 Once past this point the line required large river bridging works, four tunnels, heavy earthworks and the construction of two large viaducts 18 and 30 metres high; in 1910 Massey Bros (Auckland engineers from 1901 to 1913) won a £3,002 contract for steel girders for the Gisborne-Rotorua Railway on the Otoko to Rakauroa section.
 Much of the line was built on steep grades of up to 1 in 30, and many tight curves were required.
 Despite all earthworks being carried out by pick and shovel, and although hindered at times by floods, washouts and landslips and (in the later stages) a wartime shortage of materials, progress continued at a slow but steady pace, and the line was opened to Moutohora at 78.5 km by 26 November 1917.
+The line was opened by the Hon William MacDonald in 1917; the first stage of the original project to connect Gisborne with Rotorua but it was likely to be the terminus for some years to come.